Configure service failure detection

 NotFoundExceptionresponse when a row isn’t found.
 This isn’t an error, but simply a response code.

 You can select Add exception to configure Dynatrace to not consider such exceptions as failed request indicators.
 Additionally, you can define a string that must be found within an exception message for the exception to be ignored.
 If the HTTP response code for the same call shows an error, Dynatrace considers the request as failed.
-To consider a request successful regardless the HTTP error code or any other information, see Client abort exceptions.
+To consider a request successful regardless of the HTTP error code or any other information, see Success forcing exceptions.

 Custom handled exceptions